crowoverseer/alchemyStatblockParser/README.md

 - Parsing actions with saving throws, attack and damage rolls
 - Calculates skills
 - Parsing reactions
-- Parsing descriptions (with about or description separator)
+- Parsing descriptions

-- NOT parsing lair actions (yet)
+Useful to know:
+- Write description after "About" or "Description" line
+- Make sure each info in the separate line (Senses etc.)
+- If you need a line break, you can use [r].
+It will become \n
+- p option changes the description to public

 Possible abiliies formats: